 Just outside the Lawn Hill Gorge NP gate there were Little Woodswallows* galore

 to complete the set and Rufous-throated HEs* in a creekbed.

 I picked up Buff-sided Robin* (an easy get, among others here) in the

 campground and then canoed to the far end of the gorge, picking up Crimson

-Finches* and Purple-crowned Wrens* along the way, and lunched on a small beach
+Finches* and Purple-crowned Wrens* along the way, then lunched on a small beach

-where where a couple of springs feed into it.
+where a couple of springs feed into the gorge.

 It was absolutely buzzing.
 At one stage I had 3 lifers in one bush and 4

 species of finch (Chestnut-breasted, Long-tailed, Double-bar and Crimson) in

 two bushes side by side.
 I didn’t know where to look.